 Students may apply for an evaluation of their credits after they have applied for admission through the Student Services Department.
 However, prospective students may confer with the VP of Academic Affairs and/or the VP of Student Services about the likelihood of transferring credit, prior to admission.
 Students are responsible for ensuring that official transcripts of their credit are sent directly from the institution to the Registrar.
-Unofficial transfer credit are course-to-course incompatibility, the institution's accredited status, course description and requirements, final grade, etc. No credit will be awarded until official transcripts have been received and evaluated.
+Unofficial transcripts will not be evaluated.
+Students should be aware that reasons for the refusal of transfer credit are course-to-course incompatibility, the institution's accredited status, course description and requirements, final grade, etc. No credit will be awarded until official transcripts have been received and evaluated.